dhaneshsivasamy07/hackthebox/Simple-Writeups/bank.md

 #### Enumeration
 - Open Ports port `port 22, 53,80`
-- When DNS port is open on TCP, high chances of `zone transfer`
 - No information gathered from the DNS Server
 - Virtual host is guessed `bank.htb` and added to the `/etc/hosts`
 - `balance-transfer` directory enumerated